 Why should I use imagery?

 To understand why you should use imagery I want to first talk to you about how we all learn new things, especially physical things.
 When we are young and first learning to walk, we learn by observing others.
-From there we give it a try and figure out from falling how to balance ourselves and move forward.
+From there we give it a try and figure out from falling, how to balance ourselves and move forward.
 We are not instructed to put 70% of our weight on the front leg, and bend 30 degrees.
 If that was the case it would take us all a lot longer to learn the simple skill of walking.

 This way of learning is not exclusive to just walking, kids learn everything this way from throwing a ball to swinging a bat.
 Somewhere along the way though we begin to try and learn through verbal instruction.
 This makes everything harder, as our bodies do not understand words.
 Our bodies and mind understand images in any form.
 So when we try and verbally communicate with ourselves there is a disconnect that makes things all the more challenging.

 So imagery is important and beneficial to use because it opens up the channels for telling yourself what you want, there is also a biochemical change that occurs within the body during imagery, that creates the same neural connections formed by actually doing something.
-The brain doesn’t know the difference between what we experience and what we think.
+The brain doesn’t know the difference between what we experience and what we vividly imagine.
 So by spending time doing some imagery your body not only thinks it is actually doing it, but you can imagine it exactly as you want, making it that much more powerful.

 There have been numerous studies done, where one group does imagery and the other group physically performs the activity, such as free throws in basketball.
 Those that do the imagery turn out to do better in games with their free throw percentage than those who simply practiced them.